mennamamdouh/Building-a-Flexible-Discount-Engine-for-a-Retail-Store-with-Scala/README.md

 ## Data Source ##

-Data source is simply a *csv* file which contains some orders' information such as:
+Data source is simply a *csv* file which contains information about large number of orders such as:
 * Order's date and time
 * Product name of this order
 * Expiry date of the product